Milonga Information

 Costume Caution

 Be careful when choosing your costumes to make sure there is nothing that will prevent you from having a comfortable embrace, or to prevent a free range of movement.
-Keep your head pretty simple: certain types of hats and most masks (which are so popular on Halloween) will prevent a close embrace, as will decorative makeup that rubs off on your partner.
+Generally you'll want to keep your head pretty simple: certain types of hats and most masks (which are so popular on Halloween) will prevent a close embrace, as will decorative makeup that rubs off on your partner.
 And even if you don't want to dance close for some (strange) reason, don't wear anything that sticks out much further than usual.
 (It would feel like driving a minivan when you're used to driving a car - you and others aren't sure how close you can cut the corners.)
 If you wear something a little bit on the edge that you're not sure you'll feel comfortable dancing in, then don't forget to bring a backup outfit!

 The Costume Themes

-Thursday – Dia de los Muertos Milonga
+Thursday – The Disguised Milonga

-Friday – The Language Milonga
+Friday - The Energy Milonga

-Sunday – The Natural World
+Sunday – The FINAL Milonga